The following has been copied from our Policies section 7.4 - Dan Certificates and Grades:

 Once a reset like this has happened, you must satisfy the “have a run of tournaments during which you play ten or more rated games, where your rating at the end of the run is at least as high as it was before the beginning of the run” condition again before you can earn a certificate.

 This graph was generated from the 7th November 2003 European rating list.
 It shows the distribution of strengths of all European dan players at each dan grade (and 1 kyu).
-The white arrows show the thresholds at which BGA dan certificates are awarded.
+The white arrows show the thresholds at which we award dan certificates.
 These thresholds are above the majority of players at the lower grade, and within, but near the bottom of, the main body of players at the higher grade.
 (Note: the Strength axis has been compressed above 7.3 d.)